jnozzi/cocoadev.com/markdown/MapReduce.md

 Stefan Pantos

 ----
 Release your pool with every job.
 Autorelease pools are *cheap*.
-They cost about as much to create and destroy as it does to create and destroy two plain General/NSObject<nowiki/>s.
+They cost about as much to create and destroy as it does to create and destroy two plain NSObject<nowiki/>s.
 In other words, the time spent is totally inconsequential.
 Unless your jobs are on the order of     return 1+1 you'll be spending far more time processing those, and most likely your thread communication system will have a lot more overhead too.
 There's no point in getting fancy.

 Otherwise I think this is a good idea, but unfortunately it's much more complicated than it would be in a functional language.
 You have to make sure that all the code that goes through the map/reduce system is thread safe, preferably by having no side effects.
-But General/ObjC really encourages the use of side effects so you'll have to be careful.
+But ObjC really encourages the use of side effects so you'll have to be careful.
 Still, I think it could be a real aid to getting the most performance out of these shiny new multicore machines.

 ----
-Just been looking though the Java API and it provides a thread pool which gives a similar interface http://java.sun.com/j2se/1.5.0/docs/api/java/util/concurrent/General/ThreadPoolExecutor.html I haven't yet seen an implementation of the multi threaded map reduce etc.
+Just been looking though the Java API and it provides a thread pool which gives a similar interface http://java.sun.com/j2se/1.5.0/docs/api/java/util/concurrent/ThreadPoolExecutor.html I haven't yet seen an implementation of the multi threaded map reduce etc.

 What would also be possible with this interface is that the threads wouldn't have to be local.
 It could provided a clean interface which would give access to a cluster of machines in the same was as google do map reduce just with what I think is a much cleaner interface.